tink-ab/tink-link-ios/USAGE.md

 ### Handling awaiting supplemental information

-Creates a form for the given credential.
-Usually you get the credential from `SupplementInformationTask`.
+Creates a form for the given credentials.
+Usually you get the credentials from `SupplementInformationTask`.

 ```swift
 let form = Form(credential: supplementInformationTask.credential)